-During the year ended December 31, 2019, the Foundation received contributed investment management and facility services by a firm, as discussed in Note B, whose principal is also a director of the Foundation.
-The Foundation's contribution of services to the Skoll Fund is also discussed in Note B. Certain board members of the Skoll Fund also sit on the Board of the Foundation.
+During the year ended December 31, 2020, the Foundation received contributed investment management and facility services by a firm, as discussed in Note B, whose principal is also a designator of the Foundation.
+The Foundation's contribution of services to the Skoll Fund is also discussed in Note I. Certain board members of the Skoll Fund also sit on the Board of the Foundation.

-During 2019, the Foundation made three grants to organizations on whose boards a Foundation Director also served.
-The total of such grants was \$50,000.
+During 2020, the Foundation made eleven grants to organizations where the Foundation's disqualified person served on the organization's board or advisory board.
+The total of such grant was \$3,190,000.